Endpoint security

 4. Data control

-This component handles everything related to data transfers to its storage.
-Various tools prevent data leaks and enforce security mechanisms like encryption.
-It’s the most effective way to secure data against unauthorized access and helps to avoid potential data breaches.
-Well-put endpoint security solutions should offer full disk encryption and secure communication tunnels when exchanged.
-These precautions help to secure it from remote attacks.
+It’s the most effective way to secure data against unauthorized access and help avoid potential data breaches.
+Well-put endpoint security solutions should offer full disk encryption and secure communication tunnels

 5. Browser protection